Master of Engineering in

 - Applicants must submit a letter of intent that addresses the applicant's intended focus and reasons for applying to the degree program.
 Based upon an applicant's intended program focus, deficiency courses may be identified to be completed before enrollment in some engineering graduate courses.

-- Applicants must provide two letters of recommendation, using the form provided by the department, from professors familiar with the applicants academic ability.
+- Applicants must provide two letters of recommendation from professors familiar with the applicants academic ability.

 - Approval from the Program Director.

 Applicants not meeting the unconditional admission requirements will be considered on a case-by-case basis for conditional admission into the program.
 Any deficiencies identified for conditional admits should be satisfied within the first calendar year of enrollment, and until all deficiencies are resolved applicants may take a maximum or twelve (12) hours for graduate credit.
 Conditionally admitted students may be required to take one or more undergraduate courses which they must complete with a 3.0 average or better.

 Each student is required to have a graduate advisor who is a member of the electrical or mechanical engineering departments and the graduate faculty.
 A formal letter from the advisor to the head of the student's major department acknowledging the advisor's willingness to serve as the student's graduate advisor is required during the students first semester of course work in the program.
 The advisor and two additional qualified personnel, selected by the student and advisor, will serve as the student's Graduate Advisory Committee.
 At least two committee members must be faculty in engineering.
 The student and advisor will work to develop a program of study which must be submitted for approval with the application for candidacy as discussed below.

 A minimum of 36 semester hours of coursework at the graduate level must be completed which includes twelve (12) semester hours in the common core, and an additional 24 semester hours which meet the requirements of the concentration area.
 A minimum of 18 semester hours must be at the 6000 level.